Lake Stevens, Washington: Parks and recreation

 Lake Stevens has 195 acre of parks and open space managed by the city government, Snohomish County, and the Washington Department of Fish and Wildlife.
 The city government owns 158 acre and has nine parks that are categorized as community parks, neighborhood parks, mini-parks, and other facilities.
 In addition to public facilities, the Lake Stevens area has 139 acre of private parks and open spaces that are owned by homeowner associations and other entities.

 The largest city-owned park is Cavalero Hill Park, a 35 acre site in southwestern Lake Stevens that was originally opened by the county government in 2009.
 It was transferred to the city government in 2025 and consists of open fields, sports courts, a playground, two fenced dog parks, and a skate park.
 The largest undeveloped park is Eagle Ridge Community Park, located on 28 acre near the northwest shore of the lake.
 Lake Stevens Community Park is located east of downtown and includes several soccer and baseball fields on 43 acre of former timber land.
 Davies Beach (formerly Willard Wyatt Park) lies at the foot of Chapel Hill on the western lakeshore and includes a beach, boat launch, and a boathouse for rowing teams.

 Several city parks are located along the shore of Lake Stevens, providing beaches with swimming areas and fishing docks.
 Lundeen Park is the largest of the city's beaches and was developed out of a former resort that opened in 1908.
 It also offers paddleboard and kayak rentals, a visitors center, and a concession stand.
-At the northeast end of the lake is North Cove Park, a downtown park that is planned to be developed into an urban gathering space.
+At the northeast end of the lake is North Cove Park, a downtown park that was redeveloped into an urban gathering space in 2021.
 A disc golf course was opened in 2000 at Catherine Creek Park, a small park with hiking trails and natural areas.

 The county government also owns Centennial Trail, an inter-city hiking, bicycling, and equestrian rail trail.
 It travels 30 mi between Arlington and Snohomish, passing through the east side of Lake Stevens.
 The city has several short trails that are owned by the Lake Stevens School District and private housing subdivisions, along with informal trails along a transmission line corridor.
 Lake Stevens plans to develop and connect these routes into a full network, including the Bayview Trail on the transmission line in collaboration with the City of Marysville.
 The city government also manages a community center near the city hall and library.
 Several local rowing clubs use Lake Stevens, including the in-city Lake Stevens Rowing Club that was founded in 1997.